Syllabus for

 Ch.
 2, software processes.
 Using bash shell

 Bash, Code repositories and version control.
-Git and Github.
+Intro to Git and Github.

 Collaboration via Git, workflows